Over my years of betting and trading I have come into contact with a lot of different people that make money betting and trading.

 SST: When and why did you decide to go full time with sports arbitrage betting?

-Matt: In 2010 my total profits from arbitrage betting was more then my yearly wage.
+Matt: In 2010 my total profits from arbitrage betting were more then my yearly wage.
 I had made around £40k which was more then my yearly salary.

 I weighed up the risk and reward.
 I realised I could make more money from arbitrage.
 I didn’t have a great job so there was no issue leaving it.